Diners not biting on KFC's China revival campaign

 Some diners told Reuters that Yum’s ads bring back memories of China national television’s December 2012 report showing that a few poultry farmers supplying Yum fed excessive levels of antibiotics to their chickens.
 That report helped spawn several months of double-digit percentage declines in sales at established KFC China restaurants.

-“This strategy just risks fanning the flames rather than letting people forget about it,” said Yu Kaixin, 24, a recent university graduate from Shanghai, while eating a beef burger at McDonald’s (MCD.N), which has also taken a hit from the food safety worries.
+“This strategy just risks fanning the flames rather than letting people forget about it,” said Yu Kaixin, 24, a recent university graduate from Shanghai, while eating a beef burger at McDonald‘s, which has also taken a hit from the food safety worries.

 The Shanghai Food and Drug Administration investigated the chicken contamination incident.
 It did not bring a case against Yum China and did not assess a fine.